 But what is it?

 Put simply, design is the visual component of a business or product.
 More than that, design is the visual representation and complete experience of a brand.
 It should be considered at all tiers of business model development from operations, to sales, to marketing, to product design, website design, app, design, user experience… You get the point.
-According to Ron Netanel, founder of IDealogic® (and our fearless leader), “design is the totality of how your brand engages a customer through experience.”
+According to our founder, Ron Netanel, “design is the totality of how your brand engages a customer through experience.”
 Big ideas, sure, but anything less would be a waste of time.

 If you aren’t focusing on the aesthetics of your brand: the colors, imagery, user experience, and cross-platform usability, then you’re setting yourself up to fail.
 Period.